The effects of dilution on the pH of a strong acid (unbuffered solution) and a weak acidic buffer are shown in the diagram below.

 Question

-Explain the resistance in the change in pH of the CH3COOH/CH3COO– buffer upon dilution using Le Chatelier’s principle.
+Show that the resistance in the change in pH of the CH3COOH/CH3COO– buffer upon dilution is consistent with Le Chatelier’s principle.

 Answer